Sierra Leone

-Sierra Leone is a small but densely populated country on the North Atlantic coast of West Africa.
+Sierra Leone is a small but densely populated country on the North Atlantic coast of West Africa, ranked 185th out of 193 countries in the 2024 Human Development Index.

-The economic effects of the war in Ukraine crisis have worsened food and nutrition security, alongside economic decline and the impact of the COVID-19 pandemic, in an already food-deficit country.
-Spikes in petrol prices have driven up food, transport and other costs.
-This has in turn reduced people’s purchasing power and increased widespread poverty.
+The economic effects of the Ukraine crisis, alongside global inflation, have further worsened food and nutrition security, exacerbating macroeconomic instability and the lingering impact of the COVID-19 pandemic in an already food-deficit country.

 What the World Food Programme is doing in Sierra Leone